Where Should I Start My Financial Race?

 Until you have this money saved you should not look at other financial investment strategies.
 Now with the coronavirus lockdown strategy this has been proven more than ever, because it has affected such a large segment of the population.

 Most of the financial advisors are debating if saving 3 to 6 months of income, or getting a Life Insurance with Living Benefits should be first for obvious reasons.
-Getting the Life insurance won in my book since it is so inexpensive and the leverage is so huge for the money that you pay
+Getting the Life Insurance won in my book since it is so inexpensive and the leverage is so big for the money that you pay monthly.

-This money should be saved in an account that you can have access to it within days.
+This money should be saved in an account that you can have access to it right away, when you need it.
 It can be an account that can give you returns or not.
 You will not touch the money in this account unless it really is a “rainy day”.
 Going out to that fancy restaurant because your friends are going, doesn’t constitute a rainy day.
 Getting fired from your job, not being able to work for few months, home getting flooded and the insurance will not cover it, these are examples that constitute a rainy day.
 After you use it, your first goal will be to replenish it back.

 Well, free money is free money.
 Whatever matching contributions your employer will give you, you should take.
 Put enough money into your 401K to max the matching contribution.
 No More, No Less.
-If it is a percentage of your income that your employer will match, figure out the number and that’s how much you should contribute.
-This is a 100% immediate return.
+If it is a percentage of your income that your employer will match, figure out the actual amount in dollars and that’s how much you should contribute.
+This is a 100% immediate return for the money you are saving.

-Do you know that if there is enough money accumulated in your 401K or other qualified tax deferred plan, or for that matter any money that you have saved, you can choose to have one of the best financial experts in the country ( An Active Money Manager) that is being invited to all of the major financial tv programs, manage your investments.
+I know I have tried to make a point on the fact that 401 K and other qualified plans have the highest risk when it comes to the market taking a dive.
+To mitigate that risk and still participate in the market, if enough money has accumulated in your 401K or other qualified tax deferred plan, or for that matter any money that you have saved, you can choose to have one of the best financial experts in the country ( An Active Money Manager) that is being invited to all of the major financial tv programs, manage your investments. .
 Go to this page to learn more about it.

 The only 2 viable alternatives for a Tax Free Saving Plan are an Indexed Universal Life insurance (IUL) or a Roth IRA.
 In this website you will learn more about how these 2 plans work.
 To make a choice between these 2 plans there are 4 questions that you will have to answer to :